Marines: Ecuador

-The 5,000-man Ecuadorian Navy maintains a 1,700-man Naval Infantry Corps (Cuerpo de Infantería de Marina) headquartered in Guayaquil.
+The Ecuadorian Navy maintains a Naval Infantry Corps (Cuerpo de Infantería de Marina) headquartered in Guayaquil.
 Formed on 12 November 1962, it is organised into two security battalions, one in the Amazon River area and the other on the Pacific coast.
 There is also a commando battalion based on the Galápagos Islands.

 Egypt

 The 111th Independent Mechanized Brigade (formerly the 130th Marine Amphibious Brigade) of the Egyptian Army can conduct amphibious assault operations.
 There is also the 153rd Commando Group with three Marine Commandos Battalions (515th, 616th, 818th) controlling 12 Marine Commandos Companies.

 El Salvador

 The El Salvador Navy included two 600-man Marine Infantry Battalions (Batallon de Infanteria de Marina or BIM), and a 300-man Naval Commando Force.
 The BIMs were located at La Unión and Usulután.
 The Salvadoran Marine Corps uses green pixelated and green woodland uniforms.

 Finland

-The Finnish Uusimaa Brigade (Nylands Brigad) in Ekenäs is the home of the Finnish Marines — the Kustjägarna (in Swedish) / Rannikkojääkärit (in Finnish) / or "Coastal Jaegers" (in English).
+The Finnish Nyland Brigade (Nylands Brigad) in Ekenäs is the home of the Finnish Coastal Jaegers — the Kustjägarna (in Swedish) / Rannikkojääkärit (in Finnish).
 The Brigade is part of the Finnish Navy, and the only Swedish-speaking unit within the Finnish Defence Forces.